mahdavipanah/libcdll/README.md

 # libcdll
-This project created as part of my data structures course in university. <br/ >
+This was project created as part of my data structures course in university. <br/ >
-I really tried to write my codes as clean as I can so every one can read it quikly, no matter he is a hard worker C programmer or some college student who wants to learn C.
+I really tried to write my codes as clean as I can, so everyone can read and understand it quikly, no matter he is a hard worker C programmer or some college student who wants to learn C.

 I'm a perfectionist and this project like all creations in the world is not flawless, so feel free to commit! :)